 - 1. Put on a heart rate sensor (optional). - 2.
-Swipe down from watch face or turn the crown. - 3.
-Find the sport mode you want to use by scrolling up and select it by pressing the crown. - 4.
-Different sport modes have different options, swipe up or turn the crown to scroll through them and adjust them by pressing the crown. - 5.
-Above the start indicator, a set of icons appears, depending on what you are using with the sport mode (such as heart rate and connected GPS): - The arrow icon (connected GPS) flashes gray while searching and turns green once a signal is found. - The heart icon (heart rate) flashes gray while searching and once a signal is found, it turns into a colored heart attached to a belt if you are using a heart rate sensor or a colored heart without the belt if you are using the optical heart rate sensor. - The icon to the left is only visible if you have a POD paired and it turns green when the POD signal is found.
+Swipe down from watch face or press the upper button. - 3.
+Select the sport mode you want to use by scrolling up and select by pressing the middle button. - 4.
+Different sport modes have different options, swipe up or press the lower button to scroll through them and adjust them by pressing the middle button. - 5.
+Above the start indicator, a set of icons appear, depending on what you are using with the sport mode (such as heart rate and connected GPS): - The arrow icon (connected GPS) flashes gray while searching and turns green once a signal is found. - The heart icon (heart rate) flashes gray while searching and once a signal is found, it turns into a colored heart attached to a belt if you are using a heart rate sensor or a colored heart without the belt if you are using the optical heart rate sensor. - The icon to the left is only visible if you have a POD paired and it turns green when the POD signal is found.